cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Data Science PhD Student at the University of Pisa and a Marie Skłodowska-Curie Early-Stage Researcher (ESR) with NoBIAS ITN.
-My research focuses on causality for fairness in machine learning.
+I'm a PhD Student in data science at Scuola Normale Superiore.
+As an Early-Stage Researcher (ESR) with NoBIAS ITN, I'm the recipient of a Marie Skłodowska-Curie Fellowship from the European Commission as part of the Horizon 2020 programme.
+My research focuses on causality-based methods for fairness and machine learning.
 My advisor is Salvatore Ruggieri.

 Feel free to reach out at jose.alvarez[at]di.unipi.it

 **Updates**

-*Oct.
-2021:* I defended successfully my first-year of PhD to my Individual Panel.
-The panel included: Salvatore Ruggieri (Univerity of Pisa), Bettina Berendt (KU Leuven), Giovanni Commande (Sant'Anna School of Advanced Studies), Carlos Castillo (Pompeu Fabra), and Stan Matwin (Dalhousie University).
-The main topic was on meaningful counterfactuals.
+*Mar.
+2022:* I’ll be presenting my work on the molecular node for fair causal representation at ACM Conference on Fairness, Accountability, and Transparency (FAccT’22).
+See you June 21-24 in Seoul, Korea.

-*Sep.
-2021:* I started my three-month research visit to Generali Italia, where I'm looking at fair ranking algorithms for candidate hiring.
+*Feb.
+2022:* I’ll be presenting my work on counterfactual reasoning for situation testing at the European Workshop on Algorithmic Fairness (EWAF’22).
+See you June 8-9 in Zurich, Switzerland.